 My friend quickly informed her that she sleeps early and has no intention of going to any parties, drinking, or clubbing at all.
 Her friend was so disappointed in her.
 And said, “You HAVE to go to at least one party when you are in Vegas.”

-We then started talking about internal points of reference vs. external, and how this was a really good example of a person who holds themselves by external points of reference, rather than internal.
-My friend, Zita, of course, had a very strong internal point of reference, which told her, that if she didn’t want to dancing, or partying, even if everyone else in Vegas was doing that, she didn’t have to.
+We then started talking about internal points of reference vs. external.
+And how this was a really good example of a person who holds themselves by external points of reference.
+Rather than internal.
+My friend, Zita, of course, had a very strong internal point of reference.
+This told her, that if she didn’t want to dance, or party, even if everyone else in Vegas was doing that, she didn’t have to.

-An internal point of reference makes judgements, decisions, and holds beliefs, based on something inside of them, some belief system or vision that they hold dear to themselves.
-They are the kinds of people who will do something even if no one else on the planet is doing it, if it is important to them.
-And they are the kinds of people who refuse to do something if they don’t wish to, even if every other person on the planet is doing it.
+An internal point of reference makes judgments, decisions, and holds beliefs, based on something inside of them, some belief system or vision that they hold dear to themselves.
+They are the kinds of people who will do something even if no one else on the planet is doing it if it is important to them.
+And they are the kinds of people who refuse to do something if they don’t wish to.
+Even if every other person on the planet is doing it.

 Having An Internal Point Of Reference Makes Decision Making Easier

 I have found that having an internal point of reference has made life so much easier for me.
-It’s because I don’t have to ask friends, or relatives, or parents, or siblings to figure out what my decision should be.
-If I wish to go travelling, I don’t need to ask everyone else what they think I should do.
+It’s because I don’t have to ask friends, or parents, or siblings to figure out what my decision should be.
+If I wish to go traveling, I don’t need to ask everyone else what they think I should do.

 Frustrating, and tiresome.